val-labs/catcoinledger/ARCHITECTURE.rst

   b. . . .
 But it'll get us by for now.
   c. "search" consists of GETs
-    i. blockid is one way to search
-    i. a search for block numbers >> list of block ids
-    i. you can also just search for the "last" block.
-    i. asking for the last block also uses the verifier to resolve any ambiguity if there are multiple chains of hte same length to choose from.
+    i. blockid is one way to search ii. a search for block numbers >> list of block ids iii. you can also just search for the "last" block. iv. asking for the last block also uses the verifier to resolve any ambiguity if there are multiple chains of hte same length to choose from.
   d. writing consist of PUTs

 #) Verifier